 - Install electrical and electronic components, assemblies, and systems in aircraft, using hand tools, power tools, or soldering irons.

-Avionics Technicians with little to no experience tend to make between $36960 and $48880 while the more experienced ones make over $72440 per year.
+Avionics Technicians with little to no experience tend to make between $39940 and $52790 while the more experienced ones can earn over $79270 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Avionics Technician is to move to a higher paying state like MA.
-Right now, the highest paying states for Avionics Technicians are MA, WA, AK, HI and PR.
+One of the easiest ways to increase your salary as an Avionics Technician is to move to a higher paying state like MD.
+Right now, the highest paying states for Avionics Technicians are MD, NJ, AK, CA and MA.

-3 other factors that can increase your salary as An Avionics Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Avionics Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Avionics Technicians what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Avionics Technicians what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons